milesdaudistel/notes/compilernotes.md

 So LL(k) grammars don't have to backtrack, unlike most context-free grammars.

+Random facts:

 All context-free grammars have an LL(k) equivalent.
-Tools like ANTLR can transform these grammars automatically.
+Tools like ANTLR can transform context-free grammars into LL(k) grammars automatically.

-TODO explain left factoring, that other example of stuff that won't work with normal recursive descent. first and follow sets.  ll(k) uses first(k) sets and follow(k) sets, but since we only ever care about ll(1) grammars, it's just first and follow sets.

-What are first and follow set for?
-T[A, t] = ?
-Need to explain parsing tables in general.
-I think he explained them for regular grammars.
+In practice, we'll always be looking at LL(1) grammars.
+LL(k>1) grammars don't matter.

 </details>